 Pour the noodles into a serving platter.

 And top with the sauce and meatballs.
+Dig in!

 Recipe: Easy Semi-Homemade Spaghetti Sauce with Meatballs or Meat Sauce©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 1 hour | Yield: About 6 to 8 servings